 J-PAL can design a custom course for your organization with content that is tailored to a specific sector (e.g. health or education), geographic region, or level of technical detail.
 Past custom courses include three-day to five-day versions of our Evaluating Social Programs and Measurement and Survey Design courses, courses on randomized evaluations as part of a Monitoring and Evaluation strategy, two- to three-day Evidence to Policy courses on how to find, interpret, and use existing scientific evidence in decision-making, as well as Advanced Impact Evaluation courses for more technical audiences.
 J-PAL Latin America has pioneered Incubator Workshops that bring implementers and university researchers together to work on joint projects.

-Please contact us at firstname.lastname@example.org for more information, or reach out directly to a regional contact:
+Please contact us at firstname.lastname@example.org for more information, or reach out directly to our regional offices that conduct custom courses:

 J-PAL 101x - Evaluating Social Programs: This free course is an online version of J-PAL's Evaluating Social Programs.
 It focuses on the benefits and methods of randomization, how to choose the appropriate sample size, and potential challenges to the validity of an experiment.
 The course is offered twice a year in both English and Spanish (Evaluación de Impacto de Programas Sociales) on the interactive MITx platform.
 A Portuguese version (Avaliação de Impacto de Programas e Políticas Sociais) is hosted by the Brazilian National School of Public Administration (ENAP).
 Learn more about J-PAL 101x and see upcoming course dates below:

-The next J-PAL 350x course instance is scheduled to start on September 17, 2018 and will run until November 16.
+The next J-PAL 350x course is scheduled to run from September 2019 until November 2019.

 The DEDP MicroMasters, a collaboration between J-PAL, the MIT Economics department, and MITx, graduated its first learners in Summer 2017.
 Learn more about the MicroMasters Credential or visit the MicroMasters online portal.